leofavre/canivete/docs/index.md

 Given two DOM Elements, a child and a mask, returns an object with position and clipping information of the child in relation to the mask.
-If the second parameter is ommited, `document.body` will be used.

 The returned object has the following properties: